 The Lord has been leading me to consider how my thoughts can give me a distorted perception of reality.
 Our thoughts are powerful!
-In fact, Dr. Caroline Leaf (quoted above) discusses in her book “Switch on Your Brain”, how our mind actually controls the physical and chemical makeup of our brain.
-This makes sense since scripture says that we are “…transformed by the renewing of our minds” Romans 12:2.
+Scripture says that we are “…transformed by the renewing of our minds” Romans 12:2.

 So I had to ask myself… if I’m approaching each day and each encounter with my daughter with this subtle thought that she has a bad attitude, is that thought itself causing me to have an incorrect perception of reality?
 Is that thought causing me to perceive a bad attitude that may not actually be there?
 Has my vision and judgment been blurred by an assumption that may very well be false?